R8ndeer/imc-prosperity-3/README.md

 Beyond pure technical skills, firms want people who can explain intuition clearly, think about risk vs. reward critically, and adapt fast under uncertainty.
 Practicing mock interviews and explaining your trading strategies or competition approaches out loud is a huge help.

-🎯 In short: Build strong math and coding foundations, practise probability/game theory interviews extensively, and prove your ability to think like a trader through real-world experience.
+In short: Build strong math and coding foundations, practise probability/game theory interviews extensively, and prove your ability to think like a trader through real-world experience.

-## Discord useful?
+## Is the Discord Channel useful?

 Yes, definitely.
 Being active on the official competition Discord server can be extremely valuable: